Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Due to the training required to become an advanced user in a particular thaumaturgic craft, **no PC who does not have the Thaumaturge career can have more than *one* point in *any* thaumaturgic skill** unless agreed with the GM for story reasons (i.e. the PC goes through particular training over the course of the campaign).

+For casting the spells found in the *Genesys Core Rulebook*, players may disregard anything reading 'Arcane/Primal/Divine only' (for example, in both tables on p.216) and assume that these feats are possible, as long as they are not contradicted by this guide, and so long as the player has a sufficent in-game description of the action that is in-keeping with the flavour of their thaumaturgic abilities.

 ---

 #### Artisanal (Agility)

 For many, thaumaturgy is not an theoretical science, or a weapon, but a craft.
 The geoempath's ability to sense subterranean formations as part of a mining operation, and the geothaumaturge's ability to turn rock to slurry in order to carry out that operation, is no abstract pursuit, but a part of their work.
 So too with many of the petit-bourgeois artisans of Brock Marsh, selling their thaumaturgic services to the public.
 Often, the use of thaumaturgy in this manner is a careful blend of coordination of both the body and mind, and training will involve practice rather than study.
-Such thaumaturgy might be better compared to blacksmithing or stoneworking rather than the wizardary of fairytales.
+Such thaumaturgy might be better compared to blacksmithing or stoneworking rather than the wizardry of fairytales.

 The **Artisianal thaumaturgic skill uses the Agility characteristic**, reflecting the often physical nature of the training and practice of the user's craft.

-A  PC with at least one point in this skill gains access the following spells: Attack, Barrier,
+A PC with at least one point in this skill gains access to the following spells: Attack, Augment, Barrier, Curse, Heal and Utility.

 ---

 #### Intellectual (Intellect)

-Charge thaumaturgeons are a strange phenomenon.
+Charged thaumaturgeons are a strange phenomenon.
 They can unleash destruction, and they can heal; they can be bent to the will of an individual who can focus her mind and channel that focus into changing reality.
 All this is to say that, to a scholar, thaumaturgy is an excellent subject of study.
+But it is not only the scholars of New Crobuzon University who take thaumaturgy to be an intellectual endeavour however, though its lecture halls and libraries are filled with students who take precisely this approach.
+Many of Parliament's thaumaturges, or at least those not part of the militia, take a more abstract, rational view - designing and testing engines and weapons for New Crobuzon's navy and militia.
+Outside of the city's more official institutions, the Scientific Quarter of Brock Marsh houses many scientist-thaumaturges and thaumaturge-scientists, experimenting with untested thaumaturgic methods and exploring theories of weird phenomena, all of whom take the use and study of thaumaturgy as a careful intellectual pursuit.

+The **Intellectual thaumaturgic skill uses the Intellect characteristic**, reflecting the rigourous study and formal training that this kind of individual has completed to learn their art.

+A PC with at least one point in this skill gains access to the following spells: Attack, Conjure, Curse, Dispel, Heal and Utility.

 ---

 #### Martial (Willpower)

 In the right hands, thaumaturgy can be a powerful destructive force, and an excellent means of self-defense.
 For those who have learnt thaumaturgy in a certain setting, this is their primary focus.
+Thaumaturgy is learnt for combat across the city, whether for the means of oppression in the case of the militia, liberation in the case of political rebels, or simple survival in the case of a khepri walking past a Quiller gang after dark.
+After all, a would-be Quiller harasser may become less than confident should that khepri begin to form sparks of crackling unlight from her fingers.

+The **Martial thaumaturgic skill uses the Willpower characteristic**, as a reflection of the necessity that the user should remain displined and focussed in high-pressure, combat or near-combat situations, and the fact that this will have been the focus of their thaumaturgic training.

+A PC with at least one point in this skill gains access to the following spells: Attack, Augment, Conjure, Curse, Heal and Utility.

+---